Analytical Fock Representation of Two-Mode Squeezing for Quantum Interference

 The exact action of the two-mode squeezing operator on number states is known in the mathematical-physics literature~\cite{chizhov1993photon, barnett2002methods, kok2010introduction}, but it is not often used as a practical analytic tool for interpreting modern quantum interferometers, where interference among higher-order emission events leads to surprising and often counter-intuitive effects.
 Prominent examples include frustrated pair creation at low gain~\cite{herzog1994frustrated, jiang2025subjective}, two-boson interference in time and its high-gain cancellation of a seeded single photon pair~\cite{cerf2020two, chen2025two} and its generalizations~\cite{jabbour2021multiparticle}, as well as multi-photon nonlocal interference controlled by undetected photons~\cite{qian2023multiphoton, feng2023chip, wang2025violation}.
 In such settings, a transparent, exact \emph{Fock-basis} description reveals where the interference comes from and how it changes with gain.

 In this work, we derive an exact Fock-basis expression for the action of the two-mode squeezing operator on arbitrary Fock states.
 We use it for deriving new physical interpretations of numerous photonic nonlinear phenomena, and derive new counterintuitive multi-photon interference that can readily be observed in laboratories.
-Concretely, (1) we find a new simple physical interpretation for a recently discovered two-photon interference effect at high-gain by Cerf and Jabbour, (2) we reinterpret a high-gain effect in SU(1,1) interferometers using the Fock basis, (3) we find perfect interference conditions of a recent four-photon non-linear interferometer in the high-gain regime and (4) find a new, counter-intuitive four-photon interference effect that has analogies to the Cerf-Jabbour effect.
-It demonstrates how powerful the analytical Fock-representation of the squeezer operator can be in reinterpreting known and discovering new complex interference effects in quantum optics.
+Concretely, (1) we provide a simple physical interpretation of the two-photon interference effect predicted by Cerf and Jabbour ~\cite{cerf2020two}, (2) we reinterpret high-gain phase sensitivity in SU(1,1) interferometers using the Fock basis, (3) we derive the conditions for perfect two-photon destructive interference in three-crystal nonlinear interferometers \cite{jiang2025subjective}, and (4) we find new four-photon interference effects in which perfect cancellation requires asymmetric squeezing conditions, including an unexpected cancellation at zero relative phase analogous to the Cerf-Jabbour effect.
+Together, these results demonstrate how powerful the analytical Fock-basis representation of the squeezing operator is for reinterpreting known and discovering new complex interference effects in quantum optics.